 (b) that a licensed plumbing contractor should be engaged to perform the work.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (4) In subregulation (1) —

 compression union means a connection between pipes which can be fastened and unfastened and which complies with the plumbing standards (for example, a connection made using a cone, olive or loose ring);